mb0/xelf-old/DESIGN.md

 Symbol Resolution
 -----------------

-The normal symbol resolution process usually inspects the symbol for known special prefixes.
-The common prefixes are:
+Some type names and core expressions have names commonly used in application data.
+Xelf uses a number of prefixes, to avoid shadowing, long names, implicit, or explicit namespaces.
+The schema and type reference prefixes do only refer to types, while path prefixes starting with a dot, dollar or slash only refer to literal data.
+Symbols without prefix are most importantly used for predefined types and expression resolvers, or otherwise explicitly declared resolvers.

+To avoid checking for prefixes in each environment the default resolution checks for prefixes and selects the appropriate environment.
+The environments implement a simple method to indicate whether they support one of the special prefixes.

-The tilde '~' prefix is used for schema lookups and is followed by type or a model name that is usually qualified by a schema name or needs a context that can infer a default schema.
+The tilde '~' prefix is used for schema lookups and is followed by a model name that is usually qualified by its schema name or needs a context that can infer a default schema.

-Starting dots '.' are used for relative lookups.
-A single dot indicates that the following symbol can only be found in the current environment, each additional dot moves one parent up the ancestry.
+Starting dots '.' are used for data lookups.
+The dot starts a relative path to a data scope.
+One dot represents the immediate data scope's literal, each additional dot moves one data scope up.
+If the first dot is followed by a question mark '?' the default resolver tries each data scope, starting with the immediate one.

-The dollar '$' and slash '/' prefixes are used for parameter and result paths and can be treated as literal by themselves.
-Both use the next environment supporting the prefix and can be followed by dots to select a supporting parent.
+The dollar '$' and slash '/' prefixes have a similar effect as the data scope, but are exclusively used for parameter and result paths.
+Both use the immediate environment supporting the prefix and can be followed by dots to select a supporting parent.
 A double prefix '$$' or '//' will select the outermost supporting environment.

-If a symbol does not start with a special lookup modifier prefix and instead starts with a name start character, it is parsed as a path in case it contains interior dots.
-And each path segment is resolved after another.
-The first path segment can only be a key in the current context.
-This key is used to lookup the resolver.
-Following path segments are used to select into the resolved literal.
-This implies that resolver names cannot contains dots and instead should use other punctuation without special meaning.
-Library resolvers use a colon for that reason.

-To avoid checking the symbol in each environment the default resolution covers most of the path aspects and will only call the relevant environments.
-The environments implement a simple method to indicate whether they can resolve a special symbol.

-This is about to change.
-Some type names and core expressions have names commonly used in application data.
-Using the scheme prefix for base types or looking up expressions only from the root environment are only a work-around.
-Resulting only in harder to discern symbols.
-All symbols referring to application data should be path symbols, while plain symbols should only be used for pre-declared types and expressions resolvers or explicitly declared resolvers.

-The idea is that an env must explicitly support the dot '.' prefix.
-These data scopes are usually backed by a literal.
-We could assume that all paths only resolve to a data and maybe type literals, which would free up an opportunity to add special handling for path symbols as first element.

-The with expression could accept a dot literal argument before any declaration arguments and then resulting in a plain scope inside a data scope or only one of them.
-The let expression would only be used for plain symbols.
-Normal functions and loop expressions should provide their arguments as a data scope too.
-This would make writing argument symbols easier, reading the more pleasant and also unload the parameter prefix '$'.
-We can reintroduce '.?' to lookup from all parent data scopes.
+The with expression starting with a plain literal argument creates a data scope.
+The literal argument can still be followed by declarations or have nested let expression that define normal scope resolvers.
+Normal functions and loop expressions provide their arguments as a data scope as well.

-Type references not starting with dots are first try to resolve as relative path symbol and after that as plain symbol.
-This change could even make the schema prefix completely unnecessary, because the plain symbol namespace is much less crowded.
+Type references not starting with dots first try to resolve as relative path symbol and after that as plain symbol.
+Schema prefix could become completely unnecessary at some point, because the plain symbol namespace is much less crowded and we can use it for schema types as well.
+We also moved the type parser to the exp package, that allows us to look up schema data from the resolution environment.
+There might not even any name conflicts because we only use references to models or their contents and not the schema, if we otherwise disallow dots in resolver names.

 Expressions
 -----------